A tourist's guide to regularity structures and singular stochastic PDEs

 The two arguments of a pre-Lie product $a\rightslice_{\sf{e}}b$ do not play a symmetric role, and we think here of $a$ as acting on $b$ via the operator $\rightslice_{\sf{e}}$; we read $a\rightslice_{\sf{e}}b$ from left to right.
 Here is an example of $\sf E$-multi-pre-Lie algebra.
 Take $\sf E$ finite, identified with $\{1,\dots,\vert \sf E\vert\}$, and consider the space of smooth functions on $\bbR^{\vert \sf E\vert}$.
 Then the family of differentiation operators

 defines an $\sf E$-multi-pre-Lie algebra.
 If $\sf E$ consists of a single element $\rightslice$, this operator is called a {\it pre-Lie product}, and a vector space equipped with a pre-Lie product is called a {\it pre-Lie algebra}.
 Any pre-Lie algebra is Lie-admissible, in the sense that the map $(a,b)\mapsto a\rightslice b - b\rightslice a$ defines a Lie bracket.
 The relevance of the multi-pre-Lie structure in the study of singular stochastic PDEs comes from Proposition \ref{PropPreLieMorphism} in the next section, as it identifies the components $u_\tau$ of solutions $\bsu=\sum u_\tau\tau$ regularity structures lifts of a singular stochastic PDEs as $\sf E$-multi-pre-Lie algebra morphisms.
-The next statement is fundamental, and can be proved as Corollary 9 in Foissy's work \cite{FoissyTypedTrees} -- it was first proved in Proposition 4.21 of Bruned, Chandra, Chevyrev and Hairer's work \cite{BCCH18}.
-A proof can be found in Appendix \ref{Appendix Proof of mpL}.